 The Prerequisite of Filing A Claim:

-Take notice that the proposed legislation provides that before a CLJA lawsuit can be filed, a claim for the injuries alleged must be brought pursuant to 28 USC section 2675.
+Take notice that the legislation provides that before a CLJA lawsuit can be filed, a claim for the injuries alleged must be brought pursuant to 28 USC section 2675.
 Federal agencies then have 6 months to approve or deny a claim.
 In nearly all cases, the appropriate agency will be the Department of Defense.
 We recommend that you contact an attorney prior to filing a claim.

 The Statute of Limitations:

 A statute of limitations operates as a deadline for the filing of a lawsuit.
 Filing after that deadline is likely to result in permanent dismissal of the lawsuit.
 In CLJA cases, the statute of limitation is as follows: “A claim in an action under this section may not commence after the latter of –

 - (A) The date that is 2 years after the date of enactment of this Act, or

 - (B) The date that is 180 days after the date on which the claim is denied under section 2675 of title 28 United States Code.

 The Camp Lejeune Justice Act was enacted on August 10, 2022 as part of the PACT Act.